Intertwining relations for diffusions in manifolds and applications to functional inequalities: Abstract

 \section{Abstract}

-We prove intertwining relations by twisted gradients for Markov semi-groups.
+We construct a generalisation of Bakry-\'Emery criterion to prove twisted intertwining relations for Markov semigroups.
 These relations are applied to Brascamp-Lieb type inequalities and spectral gap results.
-It generalizes the results of \cite{ABJ} from the Euclidean space to Riemannian manifolds and to non symmetric twisted operators.
+It extends the method of \cite{ABJ} to Riemannian manifolds and to a wider class of twist.
+These results are illustrated with several examples.